Matching MATLAB's resample function in Python

 Variance Reduction: CUPED

 When analyzing the effectiveness of a recommender system, sometimes your metrics are skewed by high variance in the metric i.e. .
 One easy way to fix this is by using the usual outlier removal suite of techniques.
 However, outlier removal is a difficult thing to statistically define, and very often you may be losing “whales”.
 Customers who are truly large consumers of a product.
+One easy way to do this would be to normalize the metric by its mean, i.e. .
+Any even better way to do this would be to normalize the metric by that users own mean, i.e. .
+This is the idea behind CUPED.

 Consider, the regression form of the treatment equation,